Negotiating With Creditors Reduces Your Balance – Not Just Your Interest Rate

 The first thing a debt settlement company will do is consult with the lender who initially provided the loan.
 If the account is more than six months overdue, the debt may have been turned over to a debt collection firm whose only real goal is to siphon as much cash as they can from the debtor.

+You will be asked to start making monthly deposits into an escrow account to build a savings.
 When enough capital has been secured to settle the debt, then it’s time to make a deal.
 This part of the process requires patience.
 If the financial institution accepts, get it in writing.
 Additionally, ask the creditor to send the settlement agreement to the significant credit bureaus so that they understand the debt has been resolved.

 What happens if lenders will not settle?